What would typically qualify as hospital/major medical expenses?

 What are Managed-care protocols?

 Many of the benefits in the table that follows are subject to managed-care protocols.
-Managed-care protocols are strategies employed by medical schemes and their health-care service providers to offer appropriate benefits to members in a cost-effective way.
-These include, for example, having medicines lists, requiring preauthorisation before certain procedures or admission to hospital, setting certain financial limits up to which the scheme will pay, or prescribing certain treatment ‘recipes’ that healthcare providers should follow for specific conditions; based on evidence-based medicine.
+Managed-care protocols are strategies employed by medical schemes and their healthcare service providers to offer appropriate benefits to members in a cost-effective way.
+These include, for example, having medicines lists, requiring preauthorisation before certain procedures or admission to hospital, setting benefit limits up to which the scheme will pay, or prescribing certain treatment ‘recipes’ that healthcare providers should follow for specific conditions, based on evidence-based medicine and treatment.

 See the table that follows.
 Unless otherwise specified, limits in this table are per beneficiary per benefit year.